tum-esm/science-hack-december-2019/roadmap/mvp.md

 3. Config Panel
 4. Interactive Map

 ### Landing Page
-Background video of example visualization
+- background video of example visualization
+- two buttons, one to the dataset library, one to the live demo

 ### Dataset Library
+- listing available datasets
+- later on, we could add classification and search feature

 ### Config Panel

 ### Interactive Map